atimpone/aws-foundation-journey/1-dev-environments/2-6-create-team-dev-environments.md

 See [Log In as Root User](https://docs.aws.amazon.com/controltower/latest/userguide/best-practices.html#root-login) in the AWS Control Tower documentation for instructions to set the root user’s password.

 See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions to enable MFA.

+## 5. Review or Provision Networking

+***...if networking has already been set up via Account Factory for the development AWS accounts, provide a very brief overview of the resulting network topology...***

+***...if networking has not been set up via Account Factory, highlight their options to use several other approaches at this stage...***

 ## Next Steps